rail5/liesel/README.md

 ## Installation

-64-bit .deb packages and Windows binaries are provided in the "Releases" section
+64-bit .deb packages are provided in the "Releases" section

 On **Ubuntu-based** distros, Liesel can be easily installed via the BookThief PPA: